-Applying and working abroad is not an easy task – as some of the people may have already known.
-If one surpassed through the application process, complying with the requirements and everything that goes with it is already an achievement that boosts your self-esteem and lead people to believe that you are somehow living the life.
+Applying for and working abroad is not an easy task – as some people may have already known.
+If one surpassed the application process, complying with the requirements and everything that goes with it is already an achievement that boosts your self-esteem and leads people to believe that you are somehow living the life.

->

-> Since Saudi Arabia offers different kinds of work, the skills that will be acquired from working in this country are already a huge edge to the resume.
+Since Saudi Arabia offers different kinds of work, the skills that will be acquired from working in this country are already a huge edge to the resume.

 Career advancement opportunities